Funding and Administration of Your Irrevocable Qualified Income Trust (“Miller Trust”)

 It is important to note that the exact wording listed above is not the only acceptable method for identifying and funding qualified income trusts.
 What matters is that the qualified income trust is adequately identified.
 Only the Trustee should be authorized to sign on this account, and it should not be a survivorship account or an account that is payable on death to one or more other personsPrepare My Florida Qualified Income Trust Right Here, Right Now - Click Here

 The qualified income trust bank account must contain only the skilled nursing home resident’s income.
 However, some banks require a small deposit (for example, $10 or $20) to open an account.
 A nominal amount of the skilled nursing home resident’s or another party’s funds may be used for purposes of opening the account for the qualified income trust without invalidating the qualified income trust or being counted as a gift to the skilled nursing home resident.
 After the account is established, only the skilled nursing home resident’s income should be deposited into the bank account for the qualified income trust.

 Transferring Income Rights to the Trust

-You should try to direct that all income (as listed on Schedule A of the trust agreement) be paid directly to the qualified income trust for proper funding qualified income trusts.
-If you are not able to do so with a particular source of income, then you can transfer (by writing a check or by online transfer) the income from another account in the skilled nursing home resident’s name to the qualified income trust account once it is received.
+You should try to direct that all income (as listed on Schedule A of the trust agreement) be paid directly to the qualified income trust for the proper funding of a qualified income trust.
+If you are not able to do so with a particular source of income, then you can transfer (by writing a check or by online transfer) the income from another account into the skilled nursing home resident’s named qualified income trust account once it is received.
 You need to be sure that income is transferred to the qualified income trust bank account in the month in which it is received.
 With regard to Social Security, if you are not a representative payee for the skilled nursing home resident, then you should transfer the Social Security payments from the skilled nursing home resident’s account to the qualified income trust bank account as the payments are received.
 You should not transfer any other assets into the qualified income trust bank account.

 Distributions From the Trust